Niimi Nishiki

+Name

 Although he took the name Niimi Nishiki, his real name remains obscure.
 Scholars have speculated that his real name may have been Niinomi Kumetarō (新家粂太郎).
 He is assumed to have been well educated, because the name Niimi Nishiki shows a play of pronunciation.

+Shinsengumi

+Nishiki was originally one of the three commanders with Kondo and Serizawa but later he had his rank lowered to vice-commander.

 There are speculations that he could have been a spy for the Chōshū Domain and that he also had close connections with Sonnō jōi groups in Mito and Tosa Province.